learn-co-students/react-toy-tales-nyc04-seng-ft-071220/solution_instructions.md

 }
 ```

 Send down the individual toy instance and its id attribute as props to the ToyCard component.
-Creating a `key` prop is a requirement in React when creating child components.
+Creating a `key` prop is a requirement in React when creating child components in a list.
 The `key` props must be a totally unique value for each child component.

 ```javascript
 // ToyContainer.jsx